COSMIC: Data Efficient Instruction-tuning For Speech In-Context Learning: Methodology

 \subsection{Speech Instruction-Tuning}

 From our previous exploration, we notice that if we simply perform instruction-tuning for a speech-LLM model on speech-to-text tasks such as ASR or S2TT, the model tends to over-fit to the trained tasks, which means the model wouldn't recognize generalized text instructions other than those seen during the training.
 In order to leverage the LLMs' strong intrinsic natural language understanding capabilities, we perform the instruction-tuning based on speech comprehension tests, which naturally formulates a one-to-many mapping from the input speech to the \textit{(text instruction, target text response)} tuples.
-Table \ref{tab:instructionexample} demonstrates the instruction and training target examples of the ASR and SQA tasks for one utterance.
-As shown in the table, the SQA task uses questions as instructions and allows semantically diverse instructions and target response.
+The SQA task uses questions as instructions and allows semantically diverse instructions and target response, since one can raise different questions based on a given speech.
 Meanwhile, the model is trained to query information from the input speech in SQA, which enhanced the alignment between speech and text modality on top of the ASR task.
 In Section \ref{section:datasetup}, we describe how we prepare SQA and ASR data for this multi-modal instruction tuning.